 Years before Hinewehi Mohi teamed up with Jaz Coleman to form the world music power pop group Oceania, she released “Kia U”, a sweet te reo soul song.
-The production of the song is a little painful – clunky, cheesy synth and Santana-wannabe guitar, sounding like a backing track for a Cossie Club week night entertainer.
+The production of the song is a little painful – clunky, cheesy synth and Santana-wannabe guitar.

-The video is simple but effective.
+The video — directed by the accomplished filmmaker Niki Caro — is simple but effective.
 Hinewehi is filmed in close-up, with the camera exploring her face.
 We also see other women, one holding a baby.
 This is cut with shots of native bush, and the occasional glimpse of the glamour of a modern city.
 The camera lingers on the ordinary – a logo, a fence, a skyscraper – seeing patterns that a passerby might not.

 It’s a nice video, but I’m so glad she got a better producer for the music.

 Best bit: the slow pan over the gold dots of the old BNZ crest logo.